KN13KOMETA/ktrpg/README_NEW.md

 - `-DCMAKE_BUILD_TYPE=Release` specifies build type
   _If not specified, `Debug` will be used as build type_
 - `--toolchain <file>` specifies the toolchain and target platform
-  _If not soecified, the target will be the current platform_
+  _If not specified, the target will be the current platform_

 ## Additional commands